bsaavedrabo/DataStructuresGame/README.md

 ## Features:

+- *Interactive storytelling:* Create interactive stories that engage students in a narrative that incorporates the use of data structures.
+For example, a story about a character who needs to use a data structure to solve a problem or accomplish a task.

+- *Spaced repetition algorithm:* Use a spaced repetition algorithm to ensure that students review concepts at the right intervals for long-term retention.
+This can be done by tracking student progress and adjusting the review schedule based on their performance.
 - *Personalized learning*: customize learning experience based on individual needs and preferences.

 - *Practice problems:* provide with practice problems with provide immediate feedback.